-When classes are in session, the university offers a shuttle service around campus and weekend shopping shuttle.
+When classes are in session, the university offers a shuttle service around campus.
 Baldwin County offers a shuttle service within the county Monday through Friday from 7:30 a.m. to 4:30 p.m.
-It is necessary to phone 478-445-2941 in advance to make a reservation ($2 one way).
-The university also offers a TapRide for a small fee.
-Because of limited local transportation, most students live on-campus or nearby the university within walking distance.
+For the Baldwin shuttle, it is necessary to phone 478-445-2941 in advance to make a reservation ($2 one way).
+Because of limited local public transportation, most students live on-campus or near the university within walking distance.
 Other forms of transportation are listed below.

 Bicycles can be bought new or used through advertisements in the school or local newspapers or through local stores.
 Be sure to lock your bicycle whenever it is left unattended.